Quinoa Cakes with Poached Eggs

 I first started making these many years ago when I had an overload of leafy greens from our CSA.
 Spring?
 Kale.
 Summer?
 Kale.
 Fall?
 Kale.
 What can we do with all this kale?!
 (Other delicious ideas: vegan sweet potato peanut soup, sweet potato kale chickpea bowl).

-Now we make them because they’re quick and fast and even the 3 year old likes them: in other words, the perfect make ahead dinner.
+Now we make them because they’re quick and fast and even the 3-year-old likes them: in other words, the perfect easy, healthy, delicious make-ahead dinner.

-The quinoa cakes are pan fried for 8-10 minutes per side.
-Once you form the cakes into a patty and add them to the hot pan, just let them sit — no need to check on them.
-This gives you the perfect amount of time to sauté a giant pile of kale.
-Flip the quinoa cakes, poach the eggs, and everything is ready at once.
+Pan-fry the quinoa cakes for 8 to 10 minutes per side.
+Just add them to the hot pan and let them sit – no need to check on them.
+(This gives you the perfect amount of time to saute a giant pile of kale!)
+After 8-10 minutes, flip the quinoa cakes, poach the eggs, and everything is ready at once.

 Guess what?
 You can make this an even easier weeknight dinner by making your quinoa cakes ahead of time!
 They freeze really well, so go ahead and make a triple batch and store them in the freezer.
 Reheat in the oven or toaster oven straight from frozen until warm for an even faster dinner.
 While the quinoa cakes warm, sauté the kale and poach the eggs, and you’ve saved yourself the time it takes to make the quinoa and shape the quinoa cakes.